firepol/youtube-channel-updater/docs/specifications.md

   - Track all metadata changes over time
   - Serve as source of truth for video information

+**Note**: The YouTube Data API v3 does not provide access to draft (unpublished) videos.
+Only videos that have been published (even as private or unlisted) are accessible via the API.
+Draft videos are only visible in YouTube Studio and cannot be fetched programmatically.

 ### Playlist Management System
 - **Playlist Files**: Individual JSON files per playlist in `data/playlists/` folder
 - **File Naming**: Playlist name sanitized (spaces → underscores, special chars removed)